cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/curriculum.md

 {{< tdclose >}}{{< tdopen >}}

 {{< tdclose >}}{{< tdopen >}}
-\* No video this week, but take a look at the Literature Review instructions below.
+\* No video this week, but take a look at the first step of the Literature Review, instructions below.
 {{< tdclose >}}{{< tdopen >}}

 {{< tdclose >}}{{< tdopen >}}